Nags Head North Carolina Ultimate Visitors Guide

 Sure, you can dig small holes on the beach, but they must not be left unattended for any period of time at night, or for more than one hour during the day.
 Holes can become a hazard for beachgoers and animals as well as ocean rescue members that patrol up and down the beach during the day.

-Best Time to Visit Nags Head
+Best time of year to visit Nags Head NC

 Without a doubt, the most popular time to visit Nags Head is during the summer months of June, July, and August.
-During these three months, all of the locally-owned restaurants, shops, and various other establishments are open for business as they attempt to make enough money to sustain themselves over the winter when foot traffic is much slower.
+During these three months, all locally-owned restaurants, shops, and various other establishments are open for business as they attempt to make enough money to sustain themselves over the winter when foot traffic is much slower.

 It’s difficult if you have school-aged children, but the months of September and October are some of the best for visiting Nags Head.
 Rental rates are low, traffic isn’t an issue, and most independently-owned businesses haven’t shut their doors for the year.
-Plus the Atlantic Ocean water is still quite warm until late-October.
+Plus, the Atlantic Ocean water is still quite warm until late October.
 (See spreadsheet below.)

 There is typically an uptick of vacationers in the town during Thanksgiving and Christmas as visitors decide to spend their holidays with family at the beach.
-Most every rental home is only open for week-long stays during the summer, but it is possible to get three-day mini-vacations during the offseason.
+Almost every rental home is only open for week-long stays during the summer, but it is possible to get three-day mini-vacations during the offseason.

 Located in South Nags Head, Bodie Island Lighthouse is one of the most well-kept lighthouses in the United States.
 The structure underwent a three-year renovation project that was completed in 2013.

-Nags Head is home to some of the very best restaurants on the barrier island including Tortugas' Lie, a restaurant that the Food Network's Guy Fieri once deemed the "hot spot" on the Outer Banks.
+Nags Head is home to some of the very best restaurants on the barrier island, including Tortugas' Lie, a restaurant that the Food Network's Guy Fieri once deemed the "hot spot" on the Outer Banks.

 Nags Head is one of the largest towns in terms of square footage on the Outer Banks.

-Located in Nags Head, Jockey's Ridge State Park is the tallest active sand dune system in the Eastern United States.
+Located in Nags Head, Jockey's Ridge State Park is the tallest active dune system in the Eastern United States.

 Destroyed by Hurricane Isabel in 2003, Jennette's Pier was later rebuilt and at 1,000 feet, the structure is one of the longest piers in all of North Carolina.